What is Julefrokost? The Danish Christmas Lunch

 Julefrokost on Christmas Eve & Christmas

-In Denmark, Christmas is celebrated on the 24th of December, which is Christmas Eve, unlike in many other countries.
+In Denmark, Christmas is celebrated on December 24th, which is Christmas Eve, unlike in many other countries.

 The Danes eat Julefrokost at home on the day of Christmas Eve.
 They follow several Christmas traditions throughout the day and have a hygge-lit family Christmas dinner at night.